Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$

 \subsection{Acknowledgements}

 We would like to heartily thank David Ginzburg for sharing with us the proof of Lemma \ref{lem:periodsl2n}.
-We also thank Nadir Matringe and Aaron Pollack for fruitful exchanges.
+We also thank Nadir Matringe, Aaron Pollack and Armando Gutierrez for fruitful exchanges.
 We thank Marc-Hubert Nicole and Vincent Pilloni for comments on an earlier draft of the article.
-The first named author was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 682152).
-The third named author was supported by the ERC-2018-COG-818856-HiCoShiVa.
+Finally, we thank the anonymous referee for his/her careful reading of the manuscript, comments and corrections which have significantly improved the content of this article.